-- If you are defining DIRMAINT in a multiple-system CSE cluster, IBM recommends that you define DIRMAINT on all systems in the cluster so that it can be brought up on an alternate system if the primary system is unavailable.
-The use of shared spool files is recommended.
-Neither input nor output spool files of DIRMAINT should be placed on the CSE exclusion list. - 2.
-All systems in the cluster must be running the same level of DirMaint code. - You must enable use of the DirMaint feature by including a PRODUCT PRODID 6VMDIR10 STATE ENABLE DESCR DirMaint FL 610 in the SYSTEM CONFIG file on each system in the cluster.

-4. You must add a 15D minidisk to the DIRMAINT machine.
+- 2. If you are defining DIRMAINT in a multiple-system CSE cluster, IBM recommends that you define DIRMAINT on all systems in the cluster so that it can be brought up on an alternate system if the primary system is unavailable. - 3.
+If you are defining DIRMAINT in a multiple-system CSE or SSI cluster, the use of shared spool files is recommended.
+Neither input nor output spool files of DIRMAINT should be placed on the CSE exclusion list.
+In an SSI cluster, the use of shared spool files is necessary so that the satellite server machine can act as a spool file bridge between users on the satellite server's system and the system on which DIRMAINT is running. - 4.
+All systems in the cluster must be running the same level of DirMaint code. - 5.
+Once you have a license for DirMaint, you must enable use of the DirMaint feature by following the instructions in the "Memo To Users for the z/VM Directory Maintenance Facility".
+Note that if you are not using a single SYSTEM CONFIG file in an SSI cluster, then the SYSTEM CONFIG file for each system in the cluster must have DirMaint enabled. - 6.
+You must add a 15D minidisk to the DIRMAINT machine.